MonsterBagels/my-cachyos-setup/README.md

 I did a couple of the tweaks listed here including changing the AMD 3D V-Cache Optimizer to Driver in the BIOS and then setting it to cache in the OS but running the grep code didn't seem to do anything so not sure.
 I also disabled split lock mitigate.

 ### Sched-ext Tutorial
-I stuck with scx_bpfland and since I'm mostly gaming  I set the profile to Gaming
+~~I stuck with scx_bpfland and since I'm mostly gaming  I set the profile to Gaming~~ Reverted profile back to auto.

 ### Peripheral Setup
 I mostly stuck with [this YouTube video](https://www.youtube.com/watch?v=uIRs-zh3nGI) for guidance.